ArtU Esports website cover — Game Lounge hero with navigation, gaming lounge photo, and introduction

 Without a Home

-The ArtU Esports department had a growing community but no digital presence to match.
-The university had discussed building a website - but it never happened.
+The ArtU Esports department had a growing community but is still unknown to many prospective students.
+The university had discussed building a website — but it never happened.
 Students had no central hub, the program had no brand identity online, and an entire community was invisible to the campus.

 0